Rogue One: Cast

 Jimmy Smits, Genevieve O'Reilly, Anthony Daniels, and Jimmy Vee reprise their roles from previous films as Bail Organa, Mon Mothma, C-3PO, and R2-D2, respectively; Vee is uncredited for his role.
-James Earl Jones also reprises his role from previous films as the voice of Darth Vader, who is physically portrayed by Spencer Wilding during the meeting with Krennic and aboard the Star Destroyer, and by Daniel Naprous for the end scene.
-Grand Moff Tarkin and Princess Leia Organa are played by Guy Henry and Ingvild Deila, respectively, with the digital likenesses of Peter Cushing and Carrie Fisher superimposed.
-Henry also provides the voice for Tarkin, while archival audio of Fisher is used for Leia.
-Angus MacInnes and Drewe Henley are featured as Gold Leader Dutch Vander and Red Leader Garven Dreis, respectively, via unused footage from A New Hope; MacInnes returned to record new dialogue for Vander, while new dialogue for the deceased Henley was assembled from archival material.
+James Earl Jones also reprises his role from previous films as the voice of Darth Vader, who is physically portrayed by Spencer Wilding during the meeting with Krennic and aboard the Star Destroyer, and by Daniel Naprous at the end of the movie.
+Grand Moff Tarkin and Princess Leia Organa are played by Guy Henry and Ingvild Deila respectively, with the digital likenesses of Peter Cushing and Carrie Fisher superimposed.
+Henry also provides the voice for Tarkin, while archival audio of Fisher is used for Leia's dialogue.
+Angus MacInnes and Drewe Henley are featured as Gold Leader Dutch Vander and Red Leader Garven Dreis respectively, via unused footage from A New Hope; MacInnes returned to record new dialogue for Vander, while new dialogue for the deceased Henley was assembled from archival material.
 David Ankrum, who voiced Wedge Antilles in A New Hope, reprises his role in a vocal cameo.
 Ian McElhinney, Michael Smiley, Andy de la Tour, and Tim Beckmann play General Jan Dodonna, Dr. Evazan, General Hurst Romodi, and Captain Raymus Antilles, respectively.
 Warwick Davis plays Weeteef Cyubee, a member of Saw Gerrera's Partisans.
 Dave Filoni reprises his role as C1-10P from Star Wars Rebels.
 Stephen Stanton voices Admiral Raddus, while Paul Kasey appears in costume as the alien character on-screen.

 Duncan Pow plays Ruescott Melshi, a sergeant in the Rebel Alliance.
 Additionally, Alistair Petrie plays General Davits Draven, Ben Daniels plays General Antoc Merrick, and Valene Kane plays Lyra Erso, Jyn's mother.
 Jonathan Aris, Fares Fares, and Sharon Duncan-Brewster appear as Senators Nower Jebel, Vasp Vaspar, and Tynnra Pamlo, respectively.
 Simon Farnaby plays a member of Blue Squadron.
 Jordan Stephens appears as Rebel Alliance member Corporal Tonc.
-Nick Kellington plays Bistan, the door gunner on a U-wing during the battle on Scarif.
+Nick Kellington plays Bistan, a door gunner on a U-wing during the battle on Scarif.
 Ian Whyte plays Moroff, a member of Saw Gerrera's Partisans.
 Daniel Mays appears as Tivik.
 Rian Johnson and Ram Bergman, director and producer of Star Wars: The Last Jedi, respectively, cameo as two Death Star technicians.